mjc4785/Software-Engineering/README.md

 This section will be written soon.
 Python's builtin venv as well as requirements python-pip install will be used.
 Steps to use will be written out for linux.
 Windows? unsure.

 The Django version we are using is 5.2.6
+The Nodejs version is 22.20.0
+The expo versoin is 54.0.11

 ## Build and Compile